Frext/Frext/README.md

 Hello, my name is Furkan.
 I started coding in C when I was 13.
 Later on, I learned C# and Python.\
 And I’m currently learning Unity.

+I'm trying to improve myself on gameplay programming.

 🖌️ I love drawing and cooking.